Prepping for Your First Goats

 Quick Read Rectal Thermometer

-Hooves can be trimmed every 4 to 8 weeks depending on how fast the individial goat's hooves grow.
+Hooves can be trimmed every 4 to 8 weeks depending on how fast the individual goat's hooves grow.
+On our farm, we use and highly recommend Hoof Boss.

 How to trim hooves: